 The following is a list of the instruments used at the COSMOS-UK monitoring sites.
 Instrumentation differs between sites and has changed through time.
-Use of any instrument should not be interpreted as an endorsement by CEH.
+Use of any instrument should not be interpreted as an endorsement by UKCEH.

 Cosmic-Ray Soil Moisture Sensor